 My objective throughout the body of this post is to explain, in my opinion, which are the positive and negative aspects of this question, while trying to perhaps give some more context to why this question was raised in the first place.

-nature of the Buddha Bar chain, which is based in Paris and appears to have branches in other cities including Dubai, New York and Sharm el-Sheikh in Egypt.
+"Newspaper reports here say the prime minister is seeking details on the nature of the Buddha Bar chain, which is based in Paris and appears to have branches in other cities including Dubai, New York and Sharm el-Sheikh in Egypt.
 The trendy and expensive restaurants feature large statues of Lord Buddha.
 The prime minister's concern appears to be that alcohol is consumed or dancing takes place in front of the statues, both activities which many

 Sri Lankans deem disrespectful in the religious context.
 If so, the prime minister wants to "take necessary action" against the bars but it's not clear what this would entail.
 The issue has already proved controversial in Indonesia, which has a Buddha Bar outlet in the capital.
 Members of the Buddhist minority and even a government minister have asked that it change